 DOG-I-Y: Dog Puzzles

-Is your dog starting to recognize Dwight Schrute's voice because you've been binge-watching The Office too much?
-Turns out, doggos aren't as hyped about Netflix as humans.
-Lazy winter days at home can make anyone restless, especially your dog.
+Is your dog looking forward to watching the third season of Stranger Things... again?
+Probably not, although it is an amazing show.
+Doggos aren't as hyped about binge-watching Netflix as humans.
+Lazy days at home, especially during quarantine, can make anyone restless including your dog.
 If your pup has been sneaking into the trash or chewing up your shoes lately, then your dog might just be bored and looking for something to do.

 How do you know if your dog is bored?
 Here are a few signs to look out for: